ModestoT/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `addFriendship()`?
 Why?
+  10 * 100 = 10000 / 2 = 5000 times.
+This would be how you would calculate the total number of friendships that would be created for that many users that would have that average count of freinds.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
+ .005%
+  average of 5 degree's of separation

 ## 4. Stretch Goal